AaltoRSE/rse-timetracking/README.md

 ### Labels

-There are various labels which we can add:
+There are various labels which we can add.
+All labels should have a good description in Gitlab, but this is another summary:

 Status:
 * `Status::0-Lead` - someone had an idea that this project might be available.
 Maybe the final customer hasn't even been talked to yet